 In my second method, I will alter the cell format of a fixed cell range.
 Excel cell format changes automatically after entering data.
 By altering the format, you can achieve the desired result.
 To do so, see the below-given steps.

-- Secondly, go to the Home tab of the ribbon.
+- Next, go to the Home tab of the ribbon.

 - Then, in the Number group, click on the little arrow, in the lower right corner of the group.

-- Thirdly, you will see the Format Cells dialog box.
+- After that, you will see the Format Cells dialog box.

 - Then, from the Category tab choose Text.